Ationet/ationetdocs/EXTERNAL_Mobile_Payment_Fleet_Api_-EN.md

 ## Overview

-This section describes the Mobile Payment Solution flow in which the PFEP is an external agent to `ATIONet`.
+This document is part of the Ationet Fleet Mobile Payment Fully Integrated  and only describe  Mobile Payment Solution flow in which the PFEP is an external agent to `ATIONet`.
+Visit [here](ATIONet_Mobile_Payment_Fleet_Api_-EN.md) for read more about this specification.

 ## Sequence diagram Pay at Pump with external PFEP